 Tiffany’s doctor told her their only option to conceive was through a fertility treatment that would cost $20,000 out of pocket.

 “We surrendered to the fact that we wouldn’t be biological parents,” Tiffany said.

 That was until Tiffany’s co-worker gave her a life-changing recommendation to see an obstetrician/gynecologist at OSF Women’s Health & FertilityCare in Peoria.
 The practice focuses on monitoring and treating gynecological and reproductive health naturally through the Creighton Model FertilityCare System and Natural Procreative Technology.

-On July 29, 2014, Tiffany underwent a nine-hour surgery performed by Dr. Stalling, who was able to laparoscopically remove most of the endometriosis and adenomyosis.
+On July 29, 2014, Tiffany underwent a nine-hour surgery, where most of the endometriosis and adenomyosis was removed laparoscopically.